albar965/littlenavmap-manual/en/ROUTEDESCR.md

 The cruise speed and altitude are used to create the flight plan if given.
 Otherwise the cruise altitude is automatically determined by the flight plan type \(IFR or VFR\) and the minimum altitude of the used airway segments.

-SID and STAR procedures require a navdata update.
+SID and STAR procedures require a navdata update except for X-Plane which already comes with a complete navigation database.

 ![Route Description Dialog](../images/routedescr.jpg "Route Description Dialog")